 Evidence-Based Practice examines the methods used to investigate issues in the provision of health care.
 It focuses on using research to guide evidence-based practice.
 Students will be guided to collect, evaluate, and apply research to practice.
-Content will address how to conduct efficient, thorough searches of the literature; evaluate the quality of the body of research; appraise the design, methodology and data analysis; summarize findings; and apply research to current nursing practice.
-(Pre-requisite: MATH120AE).
-3 credits Theory.
+Content will address how to conduct efficient, thorough searches of the literature; evaluate the quality of the body of 114 research; appraise the design, methodology and data analysis; summarize findings; and apply research to current nursing practice.
 Prerequisite: MATH 120AE